 While there are many uses for aluminum, it doesn’t have any biological function.
 Its toxicity level is very low.
 This is quite remarkable given how widespread it is in commerce and the environment.
-The low toxicity levels can make their way in the central nervous system and bones.
+The low toxicity levels can make their way into the central nervous system and bones.

 Only in very high dosages will it cause neurotoxicity.
 There are a few people who are allergic to it.
-They experience vomiting, digestive disorders, contact dermatitis etc. Aluminum will also be dangerous if large amounts are consumed.
+They experience vomiting, digestive disorders, contact dermatitis, etc. Aluminum will also be dangerous if large amounts are consumed.

 One of the reasons why there are so many uses for aluminum is its recyclability.
 100% of the metal can be recycled.
 This can be done without any of its qualities being lost.
 Recycling was not considered an important part of the industry.
-But this changed in the late 1960s when consumption of aluminum beverage cans increased.
+But this changed in the late 1960s when the consumption of aluminum beverage cans increased.

 The recycling process is complex.
 But it starts with scrap melting.

-Recycling rates in Europe are 95% of transport vehicles, 85% of construction materials and 42% of beverage cans.
+Recycling rates in Europe are 95% of transport vehicles, 85% of construction materials, and 42% of beverage cans.
 The recycled material is called secondary aluminum.
 However, its quality and properties are the same as an un-recycled aluminum.

 Recycled aluminum comes in many forms.
 They are used in over 70% of injections.
 Secondary aluminum is also used in extrusion.
 During the recycling process, white dross is produced.
 This is also refined to get more AI.